 - Witness or victim to a serious injury requiring an ambulance.

 - Witness or victim to a fire requiring the fire service to attend.

-If an incident like this occurs on campus please contact Security Services (0121 414 4444) as well as dialling 999.
-Security Services work 24 hours a day, 7 days a week, 365 days of the year and will assist with such incidents, such as applying temporary first aid, deterring an offender or providing support.
+If an incident like this occurs on campus please contact the University Security Services (0121 414 4444) as well as dialling 999.
+Security will assist with such incidents, such as applying temporary first aid, deterring an offender or providing support.
 They will also liaise with the emergency services to ensure they can access campus as quickly as possible.